watchly/docs/docs/reference/api.md

 This page covers the basics for interacting with the Axiom API, plus instructions for ingesting data and notes on some commonly used endpoints.

+## Authentication

+Axiom uses OAuth2 for authentication.
+All requests must use HTTPS.

+You can generate a ingest token in your Axiom user settings for manual authentication in shell scripts or commands that use the Axiom API.
+Refer to the code sample below for an example of how to use this token in a curl request.

 Also, we have two API clients for your convenience: